Cooking with Cast Iron

 Not long after I moved into my first apartment, my mother gave me two of her Lodge heavy-duty cast iron fry pans.
 She was getting new cookware and there was no room for them in her cupboard.

-I also discovered that I could make quick work of searing my meat, adding vegetables and maybe some stock, and finishing all that in the oven too, with the same yumminess.
+I also discovered that I could make quick work of searing my meat.
+Then I add my vegetables and maybe some stock and finishing all that in the oven too, with the same yumminess.

 Not convinced?
 Here are some more benefits of cooking with cast iron and a few hints for use and maintenance.

 • You can take them camping!
-Because cast iron is so rugged you can take it on the most primal of camping trips and use your cast iron pans right over the fire.
+Because cast iron is so rugged you can use your cast iron pans right over the fire.
 You can even set them into the fire and rest them on a log if you want.
 Just be sure to always use gloves made for high temperatures.
 Like oven mitts.

-• Cast iron pans are pretty much indestructible.
-You can drop them and more likely damage your floor than the cast iron.
+• Cast iron pans are pretty much indestructible.Ā You can drop them and more likely damage your floor than the cast iron.

 • Cast iron Dutch ovens make the most amazing stews.
 Slow cook your roast in your cast iron Dutch oven all day and bring out a fabulously rustic flavor.
 The meat just dissolves in your mouth.
 Hardly need teeth to eat!

 • Like to fry?
 Get cast iron.
-Because of its heat retention properties, once it heats up, your oil will heat evenly and your food will be crispy and golden.
+Because of its heat retention properties, your oil will heat evenly and your food will be crispy and golden.

 • You can even bake in a cast iron pan.
 They have a natural non-stick finish that gets better over time.
 Nothing like cornbread cooked in cast iron.
 You can also bake an almond cake in a cast iron pan for a low-carb and fabulous dessert.

 • Cast iron is easy to clean.
-If something sticks to it just add some water to your pan, put it on the stovetop to boil for a minute and the scorched bits should clean right up.
+If something sticks to it add some water to your pan and put it on the stovetop to boil for a minute.
+The scorched bits should clean right up.

 Now for some maintenance tips: